CompTIA Security+ Exam Notes

 TXT: Text.
 Stores descriptive information about the domain in a text format.

-SPF: Sender Policy Framework.
-This helps prevent spammers from sending emails from your domain, using the email addresses of your email servers.
+SPF stands for Sender Policy Framework.
+It helps prevent spammers from sending emails from your domain using the email addresses of your email servers.

 Thursday, November 26, 2020